Operating system: DOS is optional (PC booter version also available).

-You can try the game right here on this website, without creating floppies or installing anything.
+You can try the FREE VERSION of the game right here on this website, without creating floppies or installing anything.
 But it is

 far from efficient since the game runs in a version of DOSBox compiled for a virtual machine written in